-- Requirement: A vaccination certificate is required for travelers aged ≥ 9 months coming from countries with risk of YF transmission.
-Note: This applies to airport layovers longer than 12 hours in these countries.
-Proof of YF vaccination is often required for travelers coming from nonrisk countries, despite Zambia's published declaration to the contrary under the International Health Regulations.
+- Requirement: A certificate proving yellow fever vaccination is required for travelers aged ≥ 1 year coming from countries with risk of YF transmission.
+This also applies to airport transit stops (no exit through immigration checkpoint) longer than 12 hours in risk countries.
+Note: Reports indicate that Zambia may sporadically require proof of YF vaccination for travelers coming from nonrisk countries as well as all travelers departing Zambia, despite Zambia's published declaration to the contrary under the International Health Regulations.

 See also: Library article for Malaria

 The following is current information as reported by the World Health Organization (WHO) and the US Centers for Disease Control (CDC):

 WHO—International Travel and Health (current online update, Country List)(2018) Malaria risk due predominantly to P. falciparum exists throughout the year in the entire country.

 - Recommended prevention: C – Risk of P. falciparum malaria, in combination with reported chloroquine and sulfadoxine-pyrimethamine resistance.
 Mosquito bite prevention plus atovaquone–proguanil or doxycycline or mefloquine chemoprophylaxis (select according to reported side effects and contraindications) a

 aAlternatively, for travel to rural areas with low risk of malaria infection, mosquito bite prevention can be combined with stand–by emergency treatment (SBET).

 WHO Country List footnote: When available, the date of the most recent update or confirmation is indicated in parentheses in the country list.
 If no date is indicated, the most recent update or confirmation was provided before 2013.